Toyota Previa

 The Toyota Previa, also known as the Toyota Estima (トヨタ・エスティマ, Toyota Esutima) in Japan, and Toyota Tarago in Australia, is a minivan that was produced by Toyota from 1990 until October 2019 across three generations.

-The name "Previa" is derived from the Spanish and Italian for "preview", as Toyota saw the first Previa as a vehicle that would preview technologies used in future minivans.
+The name "Previa" is derived from the Spanish for "preview", as Toyota saw the first Previa as a vehicle that would preview technologies used in future minivans.
 The Previa was the second largest minivan in Toyota's lineup in Japan after the bigger and more luxurious Alphard/Vellfire.

 First generation (XR10/XR20; 1990)

 The first generation, designed by Toyota designer Tokuo Fukuichi and Calty designer David Doyle in 1987 (patent filed 24 December 1987), was introduced on 27 January 1990, and had only one sliding side door for the rear passengers.
-It featured a mid-engined platform, where the inline-four cylinder gasoline-powered engine was installed almost flat (at a 75-degree angle), beneath the front seats.
+It featured a mid-engined platform, where the inline-four cylinder gasoline-powered engine was installed almost flat beneath the front seats, canted at a 75-degree angle from vertical to the right, viewed from the rear of the vehicle.
+This allowed the designers to maximize interior space for a given exterior size.

-Installing the engine in this configuration allowed moderately easy access to the spark plugs, which were located underneath a panel on the upper left-side of the vehicle, after removing the front passenger seat, the carpet and an access panel.
+The vehicle was sold in Japan as the Toyota Estima, taken from the word "estimable."
+In the United States and United Kingdom, it was marketed as the Previa, which is derived from the Italian previdenza, meaning providence or foresight.

+The first generation Previa is 4750 mm long, 1800 mm wide, and 69.9 in high (with the dual moonroof option), riding on a wheelbase of 112.8 in.
+It was available in both rear- and all-wheel drive versions (branded All-Trac) and powered by a 135 PS JIS inline four-cylinder 2.4-liter fuel-injected mid-mounted engine.
+All-wheel drive models use a viscous-coupled center differential which normally splits torque 50/50 from front to rear.
+Available with a four-speed automatic or five-speed manual gearbox, this Previa also seated seven or eight people, with three seating configurations offered; however, North America only received two configurations, both seating seven passengers.
+All first-generation Previa / Estima vans were assembled at the Toyota Auto Body Fujimatsu plant in Kariya, Aichi.

+The Previa was available with either four-wheel disc brakes or traditional front disc/rear drum brake setup, with anti-lock brakes (ABS) as an option.
+Some rear-drive models use independent suspension at all four wheels, with Macpherson struts at the front and double-wishbones in the rear; most models are equipped with a rear suspension which uses a beam axle located by a four-link arrangement with Panhard rod.
+A lower-cost eight-passenger model, introduced in February 1993, uses the AWD rear suspension.